Citation, DOI & article data

-Diffuse cutaneous neurofibromas and plexiform neurofibromas are discussed separately, and localised cutaneous neurofibromas are generally not a radiological diagnosis.
-As such, the remainder of this article is a general discussion focusing on the most common localised intraneural neurofibromas which are by far the most common form of neurofibroma, representing 90% of these lesions 2.
+As such, the remainder of this article is a general discussion focusing on the most common localized intraneural neurofibromas which are by far the most common form of neurofibroma, representing 90% of these lesions 2.

 Peak presentation of sporadic localized intraneural neurofibromas is between 20 and 30 years of age 5 with no sex predilection.
 When in the setting of neurofibromatosis type 1 they appear earlier, generally in early childhood 6.

-The majority of localised intraneural neurofibromas are solitary and sporadic and not associated with neurofibromatosis type 1.
-However, when multiple neurofibromas are present (or plexiform neurofibromas) then the diagnosis of NF1 is almost assured.
+The majority of localized intraneural neurofibromas are solitary and sporadic and not associated with neurofibromatosis type 1.
+However, when multiple neurofibromas are present (or plexiform neurofibromas) then the diagnosis of neurofibromatosis type 1 is almost assured.

-The clinical presentation of localised intraneural neurofibromas is non-specific and the result of either mass effect on surrounding lesions (or palpable lump) or neurogenic dysfunction.
+The clinical presentation of localized intraneural neurofibromas is non-specific and the result of either mass effect on surrounding lesions (or palpable lump) or neurogenic dysfunction.

-Neurofibromas are therefore considered WHO grade I tumours under the current (2016) WHO classification of CNS tumours 6.
+They are considered WHO grade 1 tumors in the 5th edition (2021) WHO classification of CNS tumors 6.

-Unlike schwannomas, neurofibromas are not encapsulated and infiltrate between the nerve fascicles.
-They primarily affect superficial cutaneous nerves, however occasionally affect larger deep-seated nerves.
+Unlike schwannomas, neurofibromas are not encapsulated and infiltrate between the nerve fascicles, making resection difficult.
+They primarily affect superficial cutaneous nerves, but occasionally affect larger deep-seated nerves.